al3jandrosg/cinder/doc/source/configuration/block-storage/policy-personas.rst

      - yes
      - no
      - yes
-   * - Unset default type
+   * - Unset default type for a project
      - ``DELETE  /default-types/{project-id}``
      - volume_extension:default_unset
      - rule:system_or_domain_or_project_admin